MishaVyb/weather-collector/README.md

     ```sh
     $ python3 manage.py
     ```
-    By default `collect` service with `--initial` flag is calling.
-So it equls to:
+    Note.
+It is default program exicution and it equls to:
     ```sh
     $ python3 manage.py collect --initial
     ```

-    After that collector looks for `cites.json` file where list of cites described.
+    For the beginning, collector looks for `cites.json` file where list of cites described.
     ```json
     [
         {"name": "Moscow"},